sb-lubnayaqoob/cypress-bimtime-testing/README.md

 Imagine the situation where you have to do manual regression testing for most of the test cases every day and also maintaining deadlines.
 There test automation plays a vital part in software development and testing that helps to reduce the time and cost associated with manual testing, while also increasing the accuracy and reliability of the tests.

 ### The Test Pyramid
-Testing pyramid consists of three layers that your test suite should consist of (bottom to top):
+Testing pyramid consists of three layers that your test suite should consist of (bottom to top in the image):

 * Unit Tests
 * Integration Test